-In 2014, Kambi Group plc issued a \in 7.5 million convertible bond to a wholly owned subsidiary of Kindred Group plc.
+In 2014, Kambi Group plc issued a €7.5 million convertible bond to a wholly owned subsidiary of Kindred Group plc.

 According to the terms of the convertible bond, the Company is obliged to procure that certain events listed in the agreement do not take place unless with the prior consent of the lender.
-In case of a conversion, Kindred Group plc would obtain a controlling influence over the Company and would, consequently, have the power to control the outcome of most matters to be decided by vote at a shareholders' meeting.
+In case of a conversion, Kindred Group plc would obtain a controlling influence over Kambi and would consequently have the power to control the outcome of most matters to be decided by vote at a shareholders' meeting.